amadeus4dev/hackathon-starter/README.md

 ## Examples

-- All SDKs `README` files contain sample codes.
+- All SDK `README` files contain sample codes.
 We have uploaded more [Python snipets](https://github.com/amadeus4dev/samples-python) to Github.
 - An [android application](https://github.com/amadeus4dev/android-example) using the Flight APIs.
 - Useful [AVUXI demos](https://github.com/avuxi/AVAPIDataExamples) written in Python, Javascript, Node and C#.